shermszz/BeatBridge/docs/DEPLOYMENT.md

 ### Common Issues

 1. **CORS Errors**
-   - Ensure your Vercel domain is added to CORS origins in the backend
+   - Ensure your Netlify domain is added to CORS origins in the backend
    - Check that environment variables are set correctly

 2. **Database Connection Issues**